2010–11 Liverpool F.C. season: August

 Liverpool started their season with a pair of wins against Macedonian side Rabotnički on 29 July.
-In front of a largely empty stadium, the side won their first competitive fixture under Roy Hodgson, 2–0, following a double salvo from David N'Gog.
-In the return leg, Steven Gerrard scored from the penalty spot and N'Gog scored another to make it 2–0.
+In front of a largely empty stadium, the side won their first competitive fixture under Roy Hodgson, 2–0, following a double salvo from David Ngog.
+In the return leg, Steven Gerrard scored from the penalty spot and Ngog scored another to make it 2–0.

 On 15 August, Liverpool entertained title contenders Arsenal at Anfield.
 The away side had the lion's share of the possession, and looked to be well on their way to gaining control of the fixture, when Joe Cole got sent off on his Liverpool Premier League debut for a late tackle on Laurent Koscielny.
-In the second half, want-away star midfielder Javier Mascherano set up N'Gog, who made a blistering run, before firing the ball into the back of the net.
+In the second half, want-away star midfielder Javier Mascherano set up Ngog, who made a blistering run, before firing the ball into the back of the net.
 At the end of the game, the one-man deficit took its toll, and despite several spectacular saves from Pepe Reina, he eventually fumbled in an equaliser in a rare mistake from the Spanish international.
 Koscielny then was sent off for receiving a second yellow, before Gerrard fired a stoppage-time free kick just inches wide.
 Fernando Torres returned from injury and was greeted with a standing ovation while coming on.

 On the Thursday that followed, Trabzonspor travelled to Anfield for the playoff round of the UEFA Europa League.
 A less-than-convincing first half-display from Liverpool turned into a sudden success, as Cole assisted Ryan Babel, who made no mistake with the finish.
 Cole then had the chance to score from the spot in the second half but blew it, the shot sent straight at the goalkeeper.
 Cole later admitted it was his first ever penalty kick as a professional.
 Christian Poulsen made his debut for the club, the Danish international being signed from Juventus for £4.5 million.
 At the same time, Italian playmaker Alberto Aquilani went in the other direction, in his case on loan with a public buyout clause.